alexpevzner/sane-airscan/README.md

 * TODO

 ---
-<a name="noteMF743cdw">1</a>: this device requires manual activation of AirPrint scanning on its web console.
+<a name="noteMF743cdw">1</a>: this device requires manual activation of AirPrint scanning on its web console:
+Home->Menu->Preferences->Network->TCP/IP Settings->Network Link Scan Settings->On.

 ### Installation from pre-build binaries